Algebraic treatment of non-Hermitian quadratic Hamiltonians: Introduction

 In addition to those Hamiltonians directly related to experiment there are other quadratic oscillators that have been used to illustrate physical concepts in a more theoretical setting.
 They may be Hermitian\cite {E80,BG15,RCR14} or non-Hermitian\cite{CIN10,LM12,FG14b,BKB15,MX16}.

 The eigenvalue equation for a quadratic Hamiltonian can be solved exactly in several different ways\cite{RK05,BGOPY13,BG15}.
-The algebraic method, based on well known properties of Lie algebras\cite{FC96}, is particularly simple and straightforward\cite{F15a,F16}.
+The algebraic method\cite {F15a,F16}, based on well known properties of Lie algebras\cite{G74,FC96}, is particularly simple and straightforward.
 It focusses on the natural frequencies of the quantum-mechanical problem and reveals the transition from real to complex spectrum without solving the eigenvalue equation explicitly or writing the Hamiltonian in diagonal form.
 The whole problem reduces to diagonalizing a $2N\times 2N$ matrix, where $N$ is the number of coordinates.

-Those earlier applications of the algebraic method focused on Hermitian operators (here we abandon the name symmetric operators used in those papers \cite{F15a,F16}) but the approach can also be applied to non-Hermitian ones.
+Those earlier applications of the algebraic method focused on Hermitian Hamiltonians\cite{F15a,F16} but the approach can also be applied to non-Hermitian quadratic ones.
 The purpose of this paper is to generalize those results and take into account possible unitary and antiunitary symmetries of the quadratic Hamiltonians.

 In section~\ref{sec:unitary_anti_sym} we briefly address the concepts of unitary and antiunitary symmetries.
 In section~\ref{sec:algebraic_method} we outline the main ideas of the algebraic method and derive the regular or adjoint matrix representation for non-Hermitian quadratic Hamiltonians.
 The approach is similar to that in the previous papers\cite{F15a,F16} but the results are slightly more general and convenient for present aims.
-In this section we also consider Hermitian, and in particular quadratic, Hamiltonians and illustrate the main results by means of a simple one-dimensional example.
-In section~\ref{sec:QH2D} we consider three two-dimensional quadratic Hamiltonians already studied earlier by other authors.
+In this section we also consider Hermitian quadratic Hamiltonians and illustrate the main results by means of a simple one-dimensional example.
+In section~\ref {sec:QH2D} we consider three two-dimensional quadratic Hamiltonians already studied earlier by other authors.
 They prove useful for illustrating the transition from real to complex spectrum, when the model is either Hermitian or non-Hermitian, which depends on a suitable choice of the model parameters.
-Finally, in section~ \ref{sec:conclusions} we summarize the main results and draw conclusions.
+Finally, in section~\ref{sec:conclusions} we summarize the main results and draw conclusions.